-Community events are wide-ranging in their nature but, if conducted well, they all share the common outcome of increasing connectedness within communities.
+Community events are wide-ranging in their nature and, when conducted well, can increase connectedness within communities.
 Whether they take the form of a fun-run, village fete, street party or a pub quiz (to name but a few), they can all facilitate the formation of new relationships and mixing across lines-of-difference.

 What do we mean by a ‘resilient’ community in the face of Covid-19?

-As many of us know, the effects of Covid-19 are much more nuanced and widespread than solely the number of deaths.
-Increased social isolation as a result of; government-imposed restrictions or vulnerable people being unable to leave their homes, in addition to other direct and indirect (e.g. employment status) Covid-19 stresses, can take a large toll on the mental health of community members.
-This can have a knock-on effect on physical health, for example; if people are unable to attend exercise classes, feel uncomfortable leaving their home for physical activity or going to the doctors or, if there are negative dietary changes as a consequence of heightened anxieties.
+In the context of the current Covid-19 crisis faced by all of our communities, the most obvious harmful impact is the deaths experienced.
+But as many of us know, the effects of Covid-19 are much more nuanced and widespread than solely the number of deaths.
+Increased social isolation as a result of government-imposed restrictions or vulnerable people being unable to leave their homes, in addition to other direct and indirect (e.g. employment status) Covid-19 stresses, can take a large toll on the mental health of community members.
+This can have a knock-on effect on physical health, for example: if people are unable to attend exercise classes, feel uncomfortable leaving their home for physical activity or going to the doctors or, if there are negative dietary changes as a consequence of heightened anxieties.

-Increased number of residents doing shopping for vulnerable community members
+Frequency of residents doing shopping for vulnerable community members;

-Increased numbers of morale-boosting virtual events, e.g. a ‘Zoom village quiz’
+Numbers of morale-boosting virtual events, e.g. a ‘Zoom village quiz’;

 We at Neighbourly Lab want to think about what sort of community pre-conditions may lead to the persistence of these drivers, leading to more resilient communities.
 We speculate that recently held community events may have a part to play.